Spanish journalist suggest ways of stopping Vinicius Jr from getting abused

 The Real Madrid star celebrated his goal at the corner flag with his Samba dance, which did not go well with the home team.

-The former Flamengo player was cautioned by referee Francois Letexier not to celebrate excessively but it fell on deaf ears, per ESPN.
+The former Flamengo player was cautioned by referee Francois Letexier with a yellow card, as reported by ESPN.

-The three-time La Liga winner ran towards the referee to report alleged racial abuse, which led to the game being stopped for 10 minutes before action resumed.
+The three-time La Liga winner ran towards the referee to report alleged racial abuse, which led to the game being stopped for 10 minutes.

 After the end of the match, Benfica fans threw empty bottles at Vinicus Jr and some Real Madrid players.